 New London, MN 56273

-If you have only one weekend to travel Minnesota, New London is an easy two hour drive from Minneapolis and an easy forty-five minutes south of St. Cloud and should be on your “A” list.
 An outdoor travel writer might start by saying that New London has ten lakes within ten minutes, but this small community has much more to offer.
 The Mill Pond, actually three connected ponds in the heart of New London, gives a unique atmosphere reminiscent of small New England towns and is part of the Crow River which meanders from lake to lake throughout southwestern Minnesota.
-From the center of town you can canoe, kayak or cruise upriver nearly rive miles an enjoy bass, northern or pan fishing in undisturbed primitive conditions.
+From the center of town you can canoe, kayak or cruise upriver nearly five miles and enjoy bass, northern or pan fishing in undisturbed primitive conditions.

-The boutiques, décor shops, bakery and restaurants are mixed with a microbrewery, coffee shop, pottery studios, clothing stores, art galleries, bead and jewelry supply store and numerous shopping experiences.
+The boutiques, décor shops, bakery and restaurants are mixed with a microbrewery, coffee shop, clothing stores, art galleries, quilt supply store and numerous shopping experiences.

 Throughout the summer, New London hosts several community celebrations.
 In June, local and regional artists take part in the Willmar Area Arts Council’s Studio Hop and the Crow River Fishing Tournament attracts over one hundred avid competitors.
-July and August bring the New London to New Brighton Antique Car Run, Water Days and the New London Music Festival.
+July and August bring the New London to New Brighton Antique Car Run and the New London Water Days.

 Neer Park, only four blocks from downtown shopping, is filled on most Friday evenings during the summer with visitors who come to see the famous Little Crow Ski Team.
 On other summer days kids still swim in the Mill Pond and local residents teach their children to fish from the pond’s shores.

 Lodging is available at Sibley State Park, Games Lake County Park, private campgrounds and area resorts and hotels.
-These lodging locations make for easy access, not only to New London, but also to bike, horse and snowmobile trails, as well as to Little Crow Country Club and Glacial Ridge Winery.
+These lodging locations make for easy access, not only to New London, but also to bike, horse and snowmobile trails, as well as to Little Crow Golf Resort.
 Also just out of town is the Prairie Woods Environmental Learning Center which provides extensive outdoor learning experiences throughout the year.